Topology of Discrete Quantum Feedback Control: Feedback control with symmetry

 \subsubsection{Class A}

-Since a CPTP map always has the modular conjugation symmetry, a CPTP map in a class without $K$ symmetry requires unitary symmetry by which the Bloch matrix can be block-diagonalized, as explained in Sec.~\ref{sec_tenfold}.
+Since a CPTP map always has modular conjugation symmetry, a CPTP map in a class without $K$ symmetry requires unitary symmetry by which the Bloch matrix can be block diagonalized, as explained in Sec.~\ref{sec_tenfold}.
 Here, we explicitly construct such examples of feedback control with unitary symmetry.

 Let $\{\hat{M}_m\}$ be measurement operators.
 We assume that the measurement operators commute with an observable $\hat{C}$: $[\hat{M}_m,\hat{C}]=0\ (\forall m)$.
-Such measurement operators describe a quantum nondemolition (QND) measurement for the observable $\hat{C}$ in the sense that all moments of $\hat{C}$ before and after the measurement stay the same \cite{BreuerPetruccione}, which can be shown as
+Such measurement operators describe a quantum nondemolition (QND) measurement for the observable $\hat{C}$ in the sense that all the moments of $\hat{C}$ before and after the measurement stay the same \cite{BreuerPetruccione}, that is,